Daniel-Chin/Python_Lib/readme.md

 ## audio_loopback.py
 Can be used as a loudspeaker.
 Wait, doesn't VoiceMeeter already do this?
+DUPLICATE: playback.py

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/audio_loopback.py)